MHotchin/YAAWS/README.md

 As part of my first Arduino project, I wanted to be able to monitor and control it from a web browser.
 I could have used or adapted an existing solution, but where's the fun in that?

 Thus was born YAAWS, Yet Another Arduino Web Server.
 I'm releasing it hoping that others might find it useful.
+It's published under the MIT license.

 YAAWS provides:
   - GET / HEAD support